bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 **Silver/EDW Staging**

 Transformations used to shape source data into standardised, conformed, and fit-for-use Reference Data, Data Vault and Base Information Mart objects.
+Staging is source-centric, with a view to progressively align to concept/entity-centric conventions in the EDW Mart.

 - Examples of transformations:
     - `01_renamed_and_typed`